 - 1. An updated medical report from the Health Care Provider documenting, in detail, the current disability or condition. - 2.
 If applicable, the Physician should describe medication prescribed for this disability, and how this medication affects the student, including significant side effects. - 3.
 According to legal standards, the written report for the documentation must be very thorough in order to secure accommodations under federal guidelines for accommodations cannot be granted without proper documentation.
-The evaluation must describe a substantial limitation compared to the average person in the general population.
+The evaluation must describe a substantial limitation of one or more major life activities.
 The evaluator must show that the substantial limitation pertains directly to the educational accommodation or service is requested.
 Thus, a diagnosis of a physical disease such as Epilepsy or a mental illness such as Bi-Polar disorder may not automatically warrant accommodation such as extra time on tests. - 4.
-If the disability has been identified for the first time, and the student has not previously received accommodations, further testing may be required, including education al testing to document a need for educational accommodations.
+If the disability has been identified for the first time, and the student has not previously received accommodations, further testing may be required, including educational testing to document a need for educational accommodations.